 The resources they explored included:

-Then the teams developed strategies for working with their students:
+Then the groups developed strategies for working with their learners:

 Some Post-Workshop Teacher Feedback